|

 Recording

-With most digital cameras, taking pictures
+With most phone digital cameras, taking pictures

 screens let you see the image before you shoot and allow you

-to delete pictures you dont want, saving you time,
+to delete pictures you don’t want, saving you time,

-computer memory.
+effort, and camera memory.
 Digital camera memory limits vary and may be

 supplemented with memory cards or specialty storage disks.